 Please pay in advance via BACS/internet banking using your surname as a reference once your appointment has been confirmed.

 Alternatively you can pay in cash in advance of the session.
 I do not currently accept payment by card.

 At least 48 hours notice must be given if you need to cancel a pre arranged session.
 Failure to give notice will result in payment being due in full.

 You can contact me by phone, e-mail or text.
 I am always happy to answer your questions about therapy and to discuss my availability.
 Please leave a message if I am busy and I will call you back the same day.

 I have professional indemnity insurance, an enhanced DBS check, and am a registered and accredited member of the British Association for Counselling Practitioners (MBACP).

 Type of session

 |Face to face counselling:||Yes|

-I offer appointments on Tuesdays and Wednesdays between 8.00am and 9.00pm.
+I offer appointments on Tuesdays and Wednesdays and Thursdays between 8.00am and 9.00pm.
 Please contact me by phone, email or text to discuss your needs and arrange an initial appointment.

 Types of client